FAQs: Davidson Creek Elementary

 How can I be involved?

-- The third phase was public engagement of the elementary attendance boundaries in the northeast quadrant of Sherwood Park, and the junior high boundaries in the same area to determine where students of the new school will attend once they move to Grade 7 and was completed in early 2017.
+- Phase 3 – public engagement of the elementary attendance boundaries in the northeast quadrant of Sherwood Park, and the junior high boundaries in the same area to determine where students of the new school will attend once they move to Grade 7 – early 2017

-- The fourth phase presented the recommended options for consideration and was complete in April 2017.
+- Phase 4 – presented the recommended options to the public for consideration – April 2017

-- The fifth phase is presentation and approval to the EIPS Board of Trustees to be complete in mid-2017.
+- Phase 5 – presentation to and approval by the EIPS Board of Trustees – June 2017

 Why is this a K-6 school?

 - Our current enrolment pressure is at the elementary level.
-Based on the September 30, 2016-17 enrolment numbers, there is capacity for another 499 junior high students between Clover Bar Junior High and Sherwood Heights Junior High.
-In addition, it’s anticipated with the opening of the new school in Davidson Creek, more space will become available in Lakeland Ridge School.
+Based on Sept.
+30, 2017 enrolment numbers, there is capacity for another 455 junior high students between Clover Bar Junior High and Sherwood Heights Junior High.
+In addition, it’s anticipated with the opening of Davidson Creek Elementary, more space will become available in Lakeland Ridge.

-- There are 1,831 K-6 EIPS students1residing in the northeast quadrant of Sherwood Park (Baseline Road to Highway 16, and Sherwood Drive to Highway 21).
-Specifically, 392 K-6 EIPS students live in the Davidson Creek, Clarkdale Meadows, and North Clarkdale Meadows areas.
+There are 1,861 K-6 EIPS students1 residing in the northeast quadrant of Sherwood Park (Baseline Road to Highway 16, and Sherwood Drive to Highway 21).
+Specifically, 374 K-6 EIPS students live in the Davidson Creek, Clarkdale Meadows and North Clarkdale Meadows areas.

-(1 Based on November 6, 2016 enrolment numbers, including all EIPS students in regular programs, French Immersion, German Bilingual and Outreach.)
+(1 Based on Sept.
+30, 2017 enrolment numbers—including all EIPS students in regular programs, French immersion, German Bilingual, alternative Christian, system special education programs and outreach.)

 Will this be a two-storey school?